ProjectSidewalk/SidewalkWebpage/README.md

 <details><summary>Without WSL2</summary>

 1. Importantly, you must first enable Containers and Hyper-V. To do this, search for "Turn Windows features on and off" in Win10 start bar and then enable Containers and Hyper-V as in the following screenshot:

     ![image](https://user-images.githubusercontent.com/1621749/132915199-97118d5a-4e91-4047-9400-0e1662a512d6.png)

 1. [Install  Docker Desktop](https://www.docker.com/get-started).
-Importantly, uncheck the "Install required Windows components for WSL 2" box on the first installation screen and check the "Enable Hyper-V Windows Features" box.
+Follow the official [Docker Windows Install Guide](https://docs.docker.com/desktop/windows/install/).
+Uncheck the "Install required Windows components for WSL 2" box on the first installation screen and check the "Enable Hyper-V Windows Features" box.
 If the Hyper V option isn't shown, then this installation path will **not** work for you.

     ![image](https://user-images.githubusercontent.com/1621749/132916766-855cb9e9-01ff-45f5-bed1-9462efe32543.png)